Ukrainian Taxation System

 Professional, secure and efficient application of legal solutions for attaining the business goals of clients is the significant advantage that MORIS holds.

-The search for the most convenient ways to solve the legal tasks of clients as well as a comprehensive approach to understanding the business interests of clients is the firm’s main feature.
+The search for the most convenient ways to solve the legal tasks of clients as well as having a comprehensive approach to understanding the business interests of clients is the firm’s main feature.

 MORIS is recognized as being among the leaders on the Ukrainian legal market and among the best law firms in key practice areas by the most reputable international and Ukrainian market reviews, such as Best Lawyers, The Legal 500 EMEA, IFLR1000, World Tax, Benchmark Litigation, etc.